 The second part of XX century has seen an unprecedented development of information technology.
-Quantum mechanics discovered in 1925 allowed for the development of physics of semiconductors that provided technological basis for integrated circuits (Jack Kilby got the physics 2000 Nobel prize for that).
-The future of all technological development depends of solid state physics, quantum optics and other branches of physics.
-New hardware enables the development of new information processing software technologies.
-Here are a few most important dates from the recent IT history [1]:
+Quantum mechanics discovered in 1925 allowed for the development of physics of semiconductors that provided technological basis for construction of integrated circuits (in the year 2000 Jack Kilby got the Nobel prize in physics for this discovery).
+The future of all technological development depends on advances in solid state physics, nanotechnologies, quantum optics and other branches of physics.
+New hardware enables the development of new information processing software technologies that use more processing power, including software for design of better microprocessors, that in turn are used to design new hardware.
+Due to this positive feedback between hardware development and software used to design it this process is still in the phase of exponential growth, described by Moor's law.

+Here are a few most important dates from the recent IT history [2]:

-- 1978 First computer programs, VisiCalc (spreadsheet) and WordStar (word processing) started the era of application software. - 1981 IBM-PC was introduced, starting the personal computer era; first BITNET network nodes for e-mail and information distribution via listservers have been established. - 1982 Introduction of communication protocols (TCP/IP) defined the Internet. - 1984 Apple Macintosh with graphical user interface made computers friendly. - 1992 WWW protocols were released by CERN, starting the Web era. - 1993 Mosaic, first graphics WWW browser, was created at NCSA; personal computers got enough power to support multimedia. - 1994 US Government provided WWW information servers, and UK, Japan and New Zealand followed; first Internet shopping malls and Pizza Hut orders were made; first cyberbank was opened;
+- 1978 First computer programs, VisiCalc (spreadsheet) and WordStar (word processing) started the era of application software. - 1981 IBM-PC was introduced, starting the personal computer era; first BITNET network nodes for e-mail and information distribution via listservers have been established. - 1982 Introduction of communication protocols (TCP/IP) defined the Internet. - 1984 Apple Macintosh with graphical user interface made computers friendly. - 1992 WWW protocols were released by CERN, starting the Web era. - 1993 Mosaic, first graphics WWW browser, was created at NCSA; personal computers got enough power to support multimedia. - 1994 US Government provided WWW information servers, and UK, Japan and New Zealand followed;

+first Internet shopping malls and Pizza Hut orders were made; first cyberbank was opened;